Bed Bath & Beyond

 Medium-term trend: [See BBBY medium-term trend chart]

-A medium-term downtrend had started on December 12, 2016 at 48.83 and reached 19.07 on November 7, 2017.
-BBBY lost 29.76 points, or 60.95%, in 47 weeks.
-The chart has formed a Falling Channel chart pattern.
-The downtrend support line (21.44) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.
+A medium-term downtrend had started on December 20, 2017 at 24.74 and reached 16.52 on May 9, 2018.
+BBBY lost 8.22 points, or 33.23%, in 20 weeks.
+The chart has formed a Broadening Descending Wedge chart pattern.
+The price is near the trend resistance line (19.95).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a medium-term trend.

 Weekly Technical Indicators: [See BBBY weekly technical indicators chart]

-The weekly MACD line is below its signal line since April 28, 2017.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since June 1, 2018.
 Use the following link to access a MACD help.

 Short-term trend: [See BBBY short-term trend chart]